pantheon-systems/documentation/source/content/terminus/02-install.md

 ### Machine Token

 You must log in with a machine token after the installation completes.
 A machine token is used to securely authenticate your machine.
 Machine tokens provide the same access as your username and password, and do not expire.
-For more information, see [Machine Tokens](/machine-tokens/).
+Refer to [Machine Tokens](/machine-tokens/) for more information.

 1. Navigate to the **User Dashboard**, select **Account**, and then select  **Machine Tokens** to [create your machine token](https://dashboard.pantheon.io/login?destination=%2Fuser#account/tokens/create/terminus/).